Buddies in Bad Times: 2009–present

 Following an extensive national search for a new artistic head, the company underwent two major shifts in leadership in 2009.
-Award-winning director Brendan Healy became the artistic director in October 2009, and acting general manager Shawn Daudlin officially became the general manager of the company in December 2009.
+Director Brendan Healy became the artistic director in October 2009, and acting general manager Shawn Daudlin officially became the general manager of the company in December 2009.

-The programming for the 2009–10 season, the final season programmed by Oiye, featured work led by female creators.
-This decision was in response to a national study on gender parity in Canadian theatre which revealed that female representation in our theatres is shockingly low.
-Participating artists included The Scandelles (Neon Nightz), Nina Arsenault (The Silicone Diaries), The Independent Aunties (Breakfast) and Nathalie Claude (The Salon Automaton).
+The programming for the 2009–2010 season, the final season programmed by Oiye, featured work led by female creators.
+This decision was in response to a national study on gender parity in Canadian theatre which revealed that female representation in theatres is very low.
+Participating artists included The Scandelles (Neon Nightz), Nina Arsenault (The Silicone Diaries), The Independent Aunties (Breakfast), and Nathalie Claude (The Salon Automaton).

-Healy's first season in 2010/11 featured many artists long associated with the company, such as Sonja Mills, Evalyn Parry, Sky Gilbert and 2boys.tv, while also announcing some new directions for the company.
+Healy's first season in 2010–2011 featured many artists long associated with the company, such as Sonja Mills, Evalyn Parry, Sky Gilbert, and 2boys.tv, while also announcing some new directions for the company.
 For the first production of the season, Healy helmed the English-Canadian premiere of Sarah Kane's play Blasted.
-Rhubarb! returned with a new festival director, Laura Nanni, and featured, for the first time, off-site performance in public spaces.
+Rhubarb! returned with a new festival director, Laura Nanni, and featured, for the first time, off-site performances in public spaces.
 Buddies also embarked on two major national tours of productions from its recent repertoire, Agokwe and The Silicone Diaries.
-The company took home five Dora Mavor Moore Awards (for outstanding production, lighting design, set design, sound design and direction) for its production of Blasted.
-This year also saw a 25 per cent growth in attendance for the company's main stage shows and festivals which included sold-out runs of Blasted, The Silicone Diaries and Spin.
+The company received five Dora Mavor Moore Awards (for Outstanding Production, Lighting Design, Set Design, Sound Design, and Direction) for its production of Blasted.
+This year also saw a 25 per cent growth in attendance for the company's main stage shows and festivals, which included sold-out runs of Blasted, The Silicone Diaries, and Spin.

-The 2011/12 season opened with a production of Jean Genet's classic text The Maids, and included work from Native Earth Performing Arts, Modern Times Stage Company, and legendary lesbian performance group Split Britches.
-The season also hosted a revival of Larry Kramer's seminal AIDS play The Normal Heart (produced by Studio 180 Theatre), and the Toronto premiere of Margaret Atwood's The Penelopiad (Nightwood Theatre) which went on to win several Dora Mavor Moore Awards.
+The 2011–2012 season opened with a production of Jean Genet's play The Maids and included work from Native Earth Performing Arts, Modern Times Stage Company, and Split Britches.
+The season also hosted a revival of Larry Kramer's play The Normal Heart (Studio 180 Theatre), and the Toronto premiere of Margaret Atwood's The Penelopiad (Nightwood Theatre), which went on to win several Dora Mavor Moore Awards.